taterpies/recipes/docs/preserved/tomato-relish.md

 Salt tomatoes, leave for hours.

-Soften onions & chillies.
+Soften onions, lemongrass, lime leaf and chillies.
 Simmer all but sugar.
 Add sugar, boil 1 min and jar.